tinder-juancrisostomo/insendio-ui/docs/MUI_PACKAGE.md

 - **MUI theme** – `createTheme()` with our tokens (palette, typography, component overrides).
 - **ThemeProvider** – Apps wrap with `DesignSystemThemeProvider` to apply the theme.
 - **Component wrappers** – Map our API (`variant="outline"`) to MUI API (`variant="outlined"`).
-- **Tailwind** – Our setup uses Tailwind + tokens; MUI's Emotion/sx is configured to work alongside.
+- **styled-components** – MUI uses `@mui/styled-engine-sc` to use styled-components instead of Emotion.
+Root `package.json` has pnpm overrides; mui-app has Vite alias.

 ---